lxsmnsyc/rx-scheduler/README.md

 | Timeout | Schedules the task using ```setTimeout``` |
 | Tick | NodeJS only.
 Schedules the task immediately after the current thread. |

+Each scheduler types has two methods: `schedule`, which executes the schedule immediately on their own threads and `delay`, which schedules the function with a timer on their own threads.
+Both methods return a Cancellable instance, that allows you to cancel the scheduled functions if necessary.

 ## Creating your own Scheduler

 You can create your own Scheduler that is recognizable by the implementations by extending ```Scheduler.interface```